Ahmed Basil: Youth

 Basil played his first game with the Iraq U-23s in the 2018 AFC U-23 Championship qualifiers.
 He helped Iraq qualify for the tournament and was named in the final squad.

 Senior

 Basil was called up to the Iraqi national team for the first time in September 2020.
 Basil made his debut against Kuwait on 30 December 2022.
 Basil was called up to the Iraqi squad in the 25th Arabian Gulf Cup which Iraq won on home soil, but the player did not make an appearance.

-In 2024, Ahmed Basil was called up to the 2024 Asian Cup, he played the third group stage match in a 3-2 win over Vietnam.
+In 2024, Ahmed Basil was called up to the 2023 AFC Asian Cup, he played the third group stage match in a 3–2 win over Vietnam.
 Iraq were knocked out in the round of 16 following a defeat against Jordan.